vincent-van-hoef/project_template/README.md

     - __db__: Location of extra data and metadata
 * __libs__: extra libraries (optional)
 * __modules__" Directory containing Nextflow DSL2 modules.
 For now, only contains a modules to run a bookdown report.
 * __publishing__: Rmd files and .yml files describing and configuring the Bookdown report.
+Add .Rmd files as necessary.
 * __results__: Output folder for all results.
 These results should be structured using the publishDir commands in main.nf
 * __scr__: Most of the time the main downstream analysis will be done in R. This folder contains the `_targets.R` and `myFunctions.R` scripts necessary to run a "workflow-based" R analysis.
 More info on {{targets}} can be found [here](https://books.ropensci.org/targets/).
 * __docs__: Miscellaneous documentation